The boardroom blindspot: why leaders are the biggest risk

 Across Australia, organisations are experiencing a convergence of two forces - the rapid escalation of psychosocial related claims, and a noticeable (and likely related) erosion of people management capability in leaders.

-People management apathy is a significant organisational risk.
-I have long argued that leadership is, in fact, the biggest risk to performance, culture and people, yet I remain baffled that it is rarely categorised this way on risk registers or governed with the same discipline as financial, operational or safety risks.
+People management apathy (or fear) is a significant organisational risk.
+I remain baffled that leadership behaviour is rarely categorised on risk registers or governed with the same discipline as financial, operational or safety risks.

 What is the blind spot?